luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 Note: Costs vary per region and will fluctuate due to AWS price changes and exchange rates, the prices above are for the Sydney region at the time of the README creation and are in USD.

-3. In the last session's FinOps knowledge share we discussed what AWS organisations are and why you should split out your AWS accounts into a structure similar to the following to adhere to best preactices:
+3. In the last session's FinOps knowledge share we discussed what AWS organisations are and why you should split out your AWS accounts into a structure similar to the following to adhere to best practices:

 - root/management
 - security